JonathanWilbur/asn1.rs/tpkt/README.md

 - [IETF RFC 1006](https://datatracker.ietf.org/doc/html/rfc1006#section-6)
 - [IETF RFC 2126](https://datatracker.ietf.org/doc/html/rfc2126#section-4.3)

+This is apparently also used in Signalling System No. 7 (SS7).

 ## This crate

 This crate is `no_std` and does not require `alloc`.
 This crate was not written